joereger/AI-Opthalmology-EyePACS-AIROGS-Light-V2-Glaucoma/README.md

     *   Custom batch inputs can be placed in `data/05_predict/{run_id}/{batch_id}/inference_input/`.
     *   Prediction outputs are saved in `data/05_predict/{run_id}/{batch_id}/inference_output/`.
     *   If no custom batch input exists, the system will use the default dataset.
+*   **GradCAM Visualizations:** Grad-CAM heatmaps showing which regions of the images influenced the model's decisions are saved in `data/06_visualize_gradcam/{run_id}/`.
+This includes:
+    *   Original images, heatmaps, and overlays saved as PNG files
+    *   Interactive HTML reports with filtering options
+    *   For evaluation results: separate directories for correct and incorrect predictions
 *   **Logs:** Logs are stored in `logs/`.

 **Note:** The `data/`, `models/`, `results/`, and `logs/` directories are ignored by Git (except for `data/.gitkeep`).
 Ensure the raw data is obtained and placed correctly.